 - strengthening the professional development of local English teachers;

-- disseminating good practices in language learning and teaching developed within the Schemes through regional teacher development programmes such as experience-sharing seminars/workshops and networking activities.
+- disseminating good practices in language learning and teaching through professional development programmes for teachers such as experience-sharing seminars, workshops and networking activities.

 Since its establishment in 2002, the NET Section has been supporting the implementation and evaluation of the NET Scheme.
 It provides professional support for schools to maximise the benefits of the NET Scheme through the functioning of an Advisory Teaching Team and a Regional NET Coordinating Team – the former catering for the needs of primary schools and the latter supporting secondary schools.